bchh325/trading-site/README.md

   in final production, this was simply done in a minimal manner to work with Cognito.

 [^7]: Updated User Pool to have an Identity Pool to allow unauthenticated identities and tested it on the React client. <br>

+[^8]: Current plan is to get unauthenticated identities access to request from the POST Lambda function through a separate endpoint. <br>
+  After that, I will try to to combine both types of authorizations into a single endpoint.